thomasWeise/aitoa/book/comparing/time/README.md

 But reporting the clock time consumed by an algorithm implementation also has *disadvantages*:

 - The measured time strongly depends on your computer and system configuration.
-A measured runtime reported twenty years ago are basically useless now, unless they differ from current measurements very significantly / by orders of magnitudes.
+Runtimes measured on different machines or on different system setups are therefore inherently incomparable or, at least, it is easy to make mistakes here.
-- Runtimes measured on different machines or on different system setups are therefore inherently incomparable or, at least, it is easy to make mistakes here.
+Measured runtimes reported twenty years ago are basically useless now, unless they differ from current measurements very significantly, by orders of magnitudes.
 - Runtime measurements also are measurements based on a given *implementation*, not *algorithm*.
 An algorithm implemented in the `C` programming language may perform very different compared to the very same algorithm implemented in `Java`.
 An algorithm implementation using a hash map to store and retrieve certain objects may perform entirely different from the same algorithm implemented using a sorted list.